Dre Campbell Farm

 1. Pick Them Off

-The most natural way to get rid of these beetles is to simply pick them off your plants manually.
+The most natural way to get rid of these beetles is to pick them off your plants manually.

 Manually removing ten-lined June beetles requires diligence and patience.
 However, it can be an effective natural control method for small yards or gardens.

-2. Make Your Own Soda Bottle Trap
+2. Make a Soda Bottle Trap

 Next, cut off the top third of the bottle.
-Then fill the bottom two-thirds with the bait liquid.
+Then, fill the bottom two-thirds with the bait liquid.

-Put the top third of the bottle back onto the base upside down to form a funnel.
-Now you’re going to bury the trap around the base of the infested plants in your yard.
+Now, you’ll bury the trap around the base of the infested plants in your yard.
 However, ensure that only the funnel part is above the soil.

-The beetles will be attracted to the bait and crawl in through the wide opening, but they will find it difficult to navigate back out through the narrow opening.
+The beetles will be attracted to the bait and crawl through the wide opening, but they will find it difficult to navigate back out through the narrow opening.

 3. Till the soil